ychab/mymoney/docs/statistics.rst

 * ratio report: based on tags
 * trendtime report: based on dates

-Each reports provide some basic filters and a quick summary.
+Each report provides some basic filters and a quick summary.
 Each summary has more details when you click on a targeted item.

 Ratio